-We will retain your personal information until the personal information is no longer necessary to accomplish the purpose for which it was collected.
-We may retain your personal information for longer periods for specific purposes to the extent that we are obliged to do so in accordance with applicable laws and regulations, to protect you, other people, and us from fraud, abuse, and unauthorized access, as necessary to protect our legal rights, or for certain business requirements.
+We will retain your personal information until the personal information is no longer necessary to accomplish the purpose for which it was provided.
+We may retain your personal information for longer periods for specific purposes to the extent that we are obliged to do so in accordance with applicable laws and regulations, to protect you, other people, and us from fraud, abuse, an unauthorized access, as necessary to protect our legal rights, or for certain business requirements.

 Our Commitment to Data Security

 The security of your personal information is important to us.
 We take various reasonable organizational, administrative, and technical measures to protect your personal information from unauthorized access, disclosure, alteration, or destruction.
 If required by law to do so, we will notify you and/or the relevant supervisory authority in the event of a data breach.